Other legal requirements

 A key activity for the IMS branch over the past year has been working with the METRONET and Westport project teams to establish their recordkeeping environments.

 Recordkeeping training and induction programs

-It is mandatory for all staff to complete DoT's online Recordkeeping Awareness Training (RAT).
-The course covers the individual's obligations to comply with both DoT's recordkeeping policies and procedures and the State Records Act 2000.
-All DoT staff, including contractors, are enrolled in the course and at 30 June 2017, 90 per cent of those enrolled have completed the course, which includes a brief quiz on the content.
+All staff are required to complete DoT's online Recordkeeping Awareness Training which explains the employee's obligations to comply with both DoT's recordkeeping policies and procedures, and the Act.
+All DoT staff, including contractors, are enrolled in the course on commencement with DoT.
+At 30 June 2018, 99 per cent of those enrolled completed the course, which includes a brief quiz on the content.
 Feedback provided after the course is monitored and reviewed, and course content is regularly checked to ensure it reflects current operational and administrative practices and processes.

 Recordkeeping Awareness Training

 Compliance with Public Sector Standards and ethical codes

 As public servants, DoT's employees work with integrity for the people of Western Australia.
 DoT is in a position of trust and requires standards of ethical behaviour that reflects the community's expectations.